 This first step shows the fundamental rule of synchronous communication – the client waits until he gets a response.

 But it’s not the end of the job for our application.
 We still have to make the pizza and deliver it to the customer.
 From the application perspective, we have to pass the request to a manufacturing component, which will prepare the pizza.
-The problem is that producing pizza takes a considerable amount of time and we have more clients to serve.
+The problem is that producing pizza takes a considerable amount of time, and we have more clients to serve.
 This means that we cannot just wait for the pizza and block everything else.
-The solution is to use asynchronous communication model.
+The solution is to use an asynchronous communication model.
 The only work to do is to send information to the proper component, simply forget about the order and start serving another client.
 When the manufacturing component is available, it will get our order and produce pizza.
 After it’s done, it will send another notification which will be handled by the delivery component as soon as possible.
 With such architecture, every component is able to work without unnecessary breaks, without bothering if other components are busy or not, and pizza will be delivered in optimal time.
 The entire process is modeled in the diagram below:

 Communication from the client to the application is synchronous,